beachmachine/django-changeset/README.rst

 Currently, Django 1.11, 2.0 and 2.1 are supported.

-Detailed documentation is in the docs subdirectory (see :file:`./docs/index.rst`).
+Detailed documentation is in the docs subdirectory.

 Quick start
 -----------